ManticoreGamesInc/platform-documentation/src/references/media_library.md

 ## Deleting Content

 Deleting images from the Media Library can be done by right-clicking on the image and selecting **Delete**, or from the preview panel in the Media Library.
-Deleting an image will delete it from the Media Library, and brushes that have been created using that image in any of the creators projects will show up as white in the game as the image will no longer be valid.
+Deleting an image will delete it from the Media Library, and brushes that have been created using that image in any of the creator's projects will show up as white in the game as the image will no longer be valid.

 ![!Delete Image](../img/MediaLibrary/delete.png){: .center loading="lazy" }